jb9485/hass-rtl433-us/README.md

 # RTL433 US Edition - Home Assistant Add-on

+## Fair Warning!
+- **I'm not a developer.
+I don't know what I'm doing.
+I have been left alone without adult supervision.
+These are not my pants.**  This repo is subject to random breaking changes as I tinker and learn.
+The documenation below may be right or blatently wrong at any given time.
+I don't suggest you use this repo unless you are OK with that.

 ## Overview

 This Home Assistant add-on integrates **RTL_433**, a widely-used tool for decoding and capturing signals from various wireless devices, with a focus on **US-specific frequency bands**.
 It is optimized for the **RTL-SDR Blog V4** hardware dongle and supports both **433 MHz** and **915 MHz** operations.
-This add-on enables seamless reception of signals from weather sensors, remote controls, doorbells, and other IoT devices commonly used in the US market.
+This add-on enables seamless reception (when it works) of signals from weather sensors, remote controls, doorbells, and other IoT devices commonly used in the US market.

 The add-on publishes decoded data directly to an **MQTT broker** in **key-value (kv) format**, making it easy to integrate with Home Assistant's MQTT integration for automated sensor entities and automations.